RubenPera/Device-Drivers/paper/md/implementation/How will a finite-state machine be build.md

 }
 ```

 However, the function make_transition has to implemented by each finite-state machine that uses it, as the function execute_action is different for every finite-state machine implementation.
-For example the function execute_action for STDIN_DRIVER is different than that of STDOUT_DRIVER.